-§ 1-110 Policy for the Provision of Reasonable Accommodations for Students with Disabilities
+§ 1-110 Policy for the Provision of Academic Accommodations, Auxiliary Aids & Services for Students with Disabilities

 It is the policy of the University of Illinois Urbana-Champaign to provide admitted and current students with disabilities reasonable academic accommodations, auxiliary aids and services (hereinafter referred to as academic accommodations).
 The Division of Disability Resources and Educational Services (DRES) is the unit tasked with providing these academic accommodations to accepted and current students.